BIGJRA/BIGJRA.github.io/rejuv.md

 talk to the hiker in the crowd, to get your second *Department Store Stamp!*

-Shopping District Mall 3F Vendor 1
+Shopping District Mall 3F Shop 1

 *Fire Stone* $,100